Blackmon’s 10th inning homer lifts Rockies past Dodgers 6-5

 The Rockies scored an unearned run in the bottom of the fifth.
 Second baseman Chris Taylor lost Garrett Hampson’s two-out popup in the sun for an error, allowing Owings to score from second base and tie the game at 2.

-Blackmon gave the Rockies an early lead with an RBI single in the first inning but Turner hit a two-run homer off Jon Gray in the third.
+Blackmon gave the Rockies an early lead with an RBI single in the first inning, but Turner hit a two-run homer off Gray in the third.

 MOVIN’ ON UP